-Each February, in particular, schools in the Strait Regional School Board focus on the history, culture and achievements of people of African descent.
+Each February, in particular, and throughout the year, schools in the Strait Regional School Board focus on the history, culture and achievements of people of African descent.
 This is also an opportune time for each of us to reflect on our own understanding of the contributions and traditions of the African community.
-The Strait Regional School Board encourages students, parents/guardians, staff and community members to share in the celebration of African Heritage Month 2017.
+The Strait Regional School Board encourages students, parents/guardians, staff and community members to share in the celebration of African Heritage Month 2018.

 Throughout the year, and especially in February, teachers in the Strait Region incorporate a variety of educational approaches and thought-provoking activities in their classroom instruction in an effort to highlight the connection of our past to today and how this information shapes our understanding.

-The Strait Regional School Board is very pleased to be launching its African Heritage Month celebrations at the Regular Monthly Meeting of the Board scheduled for Wednesday, February 1, 2017, 7:00 p.m., at the Afrikan Canadian Heritage and Friendship Centre in Guysborough.
+The Strait Regional School Board is very pleased to be launching its African Heritage Month celebrations at the Regular Monthly Public Meeting of the Board scheduled for Wednesday, February 7, 2018, 7:00 p.m., at the Afrikan Canadian Heritage and Friendship Centre in Guysborough.

 History of African Heritage Month